Good stuff

 What's the verdict?

-The compact crossover set is a hugely congested and well-contested cars sales goldmine right now.
-To rise above the chaff, you’ve got to have a properly good-looking machine that also hits all the equipment and features bases not costing the Earth.
-The Mokka has at last smashed that bullseye.
+The compact crossover sector is a hugely congested car sales goldmine right now.
+To rise above the chaff, you’ve got to be properly good-looking and hit all the equipment bases without costing the Earth.
+The Mokka smashed that bullseye at launch, but isn't as standout as it once was now.

-Top Gear’s favourite car of this size remains the Ford Puma, which successfully upsizes the best-selling Fiesta into a bonsai SUV.
-What the Mokka does it make a Corsa-sized crossover more interesting than it has any right to be.
+Top Gear’s favourite car of this size remains the best-selling Ford Puma which successfully upsizes the Fiesta (RIP) into a bonsai SUV, and the latest version of it will have the Mokka glancing nervously in its direction.
+But what the Mokka does is make a Corsa-sized crossover more interesting than it has any right to be.

 The Rivals